Sh1zo1d/pet-projects/11_Определение_рыночной_стоимости_автомобиля/README.md

-# Определение_рыночной_стоимости_автомобиля
+# Car Market Value Estimation

-## Описание проекта
+## Project Description
-На основе исторических данных создать модель, определяющую стоимость автомобиля
+Create a model based on historical data to determine the market value of a car.

-## Навыки и инструменты
+## Skills and Tools
 * pandas
 * warnings
 * sklearn.model_selection.train_test_split
 * CatBoostRegressor
 * LinearRegression